symbol/symbol-docs/source/guides/transaction/sending-a-transfer-transaction.rst

     Sending a transfer Transaction

-Alice wants to send 10 XEM to Bob, who has created the following NEM account with address ``SD5DT3-CH4BLA-BL5HIM-EKP2TA-PUKF4N-Y3L5HR-IR54``.
+Alice wants to send 10 XEM to Bob, whose address is ``SD5DT3-CH4BLA-BL5HIM-EKP2TA-PUKF4N-Y3L5HR-IR54``.

 **Monitoring the transaction**

-Once an account announces a transaction, if properly formed, the server will return an OK response.

-Receiving an OK response does not mean the transaction is valid, which means it is still not included in a block.
+Once an account announces a transaction, the server will always return an OK response.
+Receiving an OK response does not mean the transaction is valid.
 A good practice is to monitor transactions before being announced.

-We suggest opening three new terminals.
+To understand the transaction lifecycle, we recommend you to open three new terminals.
 The first terminal :doc:`monitors announced transactions<../transaction/debugging-transactions>` validation errors.

 .. code-block:: bash

     $> nem2-cli monitor status

-Monitoring ``unconfirmed`` shows you which transactions have reached the network, but not yet included in a block.
+Monitoring ``unconfirmed`` shows you which transactions have reached the network, but not are not included in a block yet.

 .. code-block:: bash